montagejs/collections/README.md

 Goals

 - comprehensive specs and spec coverage tests
-- item change dispatch and listeners for Map, SortedMap, FastMap
+- map change dispatch and listeners
-- remove iterator dependency of FastSet

-More methods

-- equals
-- compare
 - fast list splicing
-- set intersection, union, difference, symmetric difference

 More possible collections

 - arc-set (adaptive replacement cache)
 - arc-map
-- sorted-list (sorted, can contain duplicates, perhaps backed by splay tree with relaxation on the uniqueness invariant)
+- sorted-order (sorted, can contain duplicates, perhaps backed by splay tree with relaxation on the uniqueness invariant)
 - sorted-multi-map (sorted, can contain duplicate entries, perhaps backed by sorted-list)